Skip to Content

 What Color Are Chestnut Foals Born?

-However, all chestnut foals are born with red in their coats.
-Many have light-colored legs and pale bellies (cream, peach, or tan).
-Interestingly, flaxen chestnut foals aren’t born with their beautiful blonde manes; the light mane and tail develop progressively as the foal ages.
+Chestnut horses are entirely red with no black hair anywhere on their bodies.
+Because there is a massive spectrum of chestnut shades — from pale, creamy liver chestnut to bright copper sorrel — foal coats vary widely.
+All chestnut foals are born with red in their coats, and many have light-colored legs and pale bellies.
+Flaxen chestnut foals aren’t born with their beautiful blonde manes; the light mane and tail develop progressively as the foal ages.

 How Do You Tell if a Foal Will Roan?